rsgbengi/Igris/README.md

 ## About

 <table><tr><td>
-Igris is a tool made in Python oriented mainly to facilitate audits (penetration tests or pentesting) in Micro- soft Windows specifically in active directory.
-The main objective has been develop a complete framework that had different commands that allow its users to carry out the classic attacks that are usually done to the when auditing an active directory environment.
+Igris is a tool made in Python oriented mainly to facilitate audits (penetration tests or pentesting) in Microsoft Windows specifically in the active directory.
+The main objective has been to develop a complete framework that has different commands that allow its users to carry out the classic attacks that are usually done when auditing an active directory environment.

 <details>
 <summary>Screenshot</summary>